tihonav/cad-to-geant4-converter/README.md

 The tool performs conversion of CAD drawings into the GDML format (Geometry Decription Markup Language).
 GDML is the format used in particle-physics simulation packages, like GEANT4.
 Input files should be provided in stl format, which is supported by majority of CAD developer software.

 How it works: as an input to the tool, a set of stl files is provided where each stl file represents a part of the geometry, corresponding to one single material (input_file_1.stl, input_file_2.stl, ...).
-The tool converts this set of .stl file into the GDML model in one step.
+The tool converts this set of stl file into the GDML model.